arxanas/blog/_posts/2021-04-29-port-python-to-rust.md

 ### Previous Rust experience

-I used OCaml professionally for four years.
-Rust is descended from OCaml, so it's quite similar.
-During that time, my team was rewriting various components from OCaml into Rust for performance reasons.
-I personally wrote one of the  smaller modules, which was called from OCaml.
+Before this project, I had a small amount of experience with Rust.
+I was working in an OCaml codebase, and implemented one module in Rust for performance reasons.
+This was also a case of interoperating between Rust and another programming language.

-Since we were a team working on a programming language, we also happened to have had read a couple of papers on linear types, so the underlying theory guiding the borrow checker was familiar to me.
+I didn't have any experience working with a significant amount of Rust code.
+However, OCaml is similar to Rust (as Rust descends from OCaml), and I had already read a couple of papers on linear types, so the language didn't surprise me very much.

-Essentially, I had as much Rust experience as one can have without actually having written any large amount of code in it.
-Overall, the language did not surprise me very much.
-A couple of points that did surprise me:

-* I already knew about the `Deref` trait, which allows references to be automatically dereferenced (in the style of a [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer)), but didn't know about the `Borrow` trait, which allows values to be borrowed as a different type.
-The exact relationship between `String` and `str` wasn't clear to me until observing this.
-* The `'static` lifetime includes not only statically-allocated data, but also any owned data.
-Since the data is owned, the user of that data can ensure that it lives for any length of time.
-Once I realized this, the lifetime annotations on closures made a lot more sense.

 ### Why incremental?

-By *incremental*, I mean that I ported the project one module at a time, rather than all at once.
-This is accomplished by calling between Rust and Python as appropriate at runtime.

-The amount of code in the project was still small enough that I could conceivably rewrite it all at once, but I figured it would take a long time to iron out all the bugs if I did it that way.
-I wanted the end result to be stable once I finished, rather than having to deal with occasional bugs after the initial porting process, so I preferred to do an incremental approach and port the project one module at a time.
+The small amount of code in the project could conceivably have been rewritten all at once, but I figured it would take a long time to iron out all the bugs that way.
+I wanted a stable end result, rather than to have to deal with occasional bugs after the initial porting process, so I preferred to use an incremental approach and port the project one module at a time.

+By *incremental*, I'm referring to the method of porting modules individually, rather than all at once.
+I accomplished this by calling between Rust and Python as appropriate at runtime.

 ## Porting

-For git-branchless, [version 0.1.0](https://github.com/arxanas/git-branchless/releases/tag/v0.1.0) is the last Python-only version, and [version 0.2.0](https://github.com/arxanas/git-branchless/releases/tag/v0.2.0) is the first Rust-only version.
-There were 65 commits in between these versions.
-You can browse the commits in between to see the progress over time.
+The last Python-only version of `git-branchless` is [version 0.1.0](https://github.com/arxanas/git-branchless/releases/tag/v0.1.0), and the first Rust-only version is [version 0.2.0](https://github.com/arxanas/git-branchless/releases/tag/v0.2.0).
+You can browse the 65 commits between these versions to see my progress over time.

 ### Strategy